aparame/Autonomous_RailBot/README.md

 ### Camera (USB)

-Check in `/dev/` folder in the OS.
+Check in `/dev/` folder in the file system.
 Need to adjust it in the launch file in `sensor/realsense2_camera/launch/`.

 ---